-Be sure to like the Class of 2018 page on Facebook and follow us on Twitter to keep up on everything happening at Le Moyne, meet fellow Dolphins and ask any questions.
-Tweeting about Le Moyne?
-Use the hashtag #LMC2018
+Be sure to like the Class of 2019 page on Facebook and follow us on Twitter to keep up on everything happening at Le Moyne, meet fellow Dolphins and ask any questions.
+Tweeting about Le Moyne or sharing photos in Instagram?
+Use the hashtag #Dolphins2019

 It is important to realize that Le Moyne cannot transfer any credit for dual credit high school courses until we have received an official grade report/transcript from the sponsoring institution.
 Students must contact the College Board (for AP scores), the International Baccalaureate (for IB scores), or the college/university in which students completed the courses and ask that they send the reports/transcript to the Office of the Registrar at Le Moyne.
 This is usually done when classes have been completed in the senior year of high school, around late June.
 The high school Guidance Office will typically be able to provide further help.
+To view our transfer credit policies, click here.
 For additional questions call the Office of the Registrar at 315-445-4456.

 Once you've made the decision to become a dolphin...